neowutran/ShinraMeter/Readme.md

 TeraSniffer and Damage Meter by Gothos.

-* Packet encryption code, the opcode file and the list of server IPs are from
+* Packet encryption code and the list of server IPs are from

   https://github.com/GoneUp/Tera_PacketViewer